Profhameed/pdf-object-remover/README.md

 1. **Upload a PDF**: Click "Upload PDF" and select your file
 2. **Navigate**: Browse through pages using the navigation controls
+3. **Zoom**: Use the zoom slider to zoom in/out, click and drag to pan when zoomed
+4. **Configure Removal**: Set removal options (all pages vs current page, text removal mode)
-3. **Select Objects**: Click on any object in the list to highlight it on the page
+5. **Select Objects**: Click on any object in the list to highlight it on the page
-4. **Remove**: Click "Remove Selected Object" and follow the prompts
+6. **Remove**: Click "Remove Selected Object" to remove based on your settings
-5. **Save**: Use "Save As..." to export your modified PDF
+7. **Save**: Use "Save As..." to export your modified PDF

 ### Example Use Cases